yochum/onair-rs/README.md

 # onair-rs
 ON AIR indicator sign service for remote workers.
 Uses a client on your local machine to monitor for an active video conference session and messages the sign controller to turn on and off an ON AIR sign.

-Current supports monitoring for Zoom conference, and a Scroll pHAT HD display on Raspberry Pi.
+Current supports monitoring for Zoom & WebEx conferences, and a Scroll pHAT HD display on Raspberry Pi.
 Tested on a Pi Zero W.

 ## Running
 To build and run the server for local dev